paypal/squbs/docs/orchestration_dsl.md

 The last part of an orchestration callback should stop the actor.
 This is done by calling `context.stop(self)` or `context stop self` if the infix notation is preferred.

-##Orchestration Code Flow
+##Complete Orchestration Flow

-Putting all the above concepts together, the followings represents the general code flow of an orchestrator:
+Here, we put all the above concepts together.
+Repeating the same example from Getting Started above with more complete explanations:

 ```scala
     // 1.
 Define the orchestrator actor.